n-stl/natchat/README.md

 1. Word final /u/ is pronounced as [ɯ], this phenomenon is called குற்‌றியலுகரம்‌ (kut^riyalugaram).
 This representation u/ is optional and may be used if phonological accuracy is desired.
 Similarly, /i/ preceding /j/ is shortened.

 ## consonants
-Retroflex consonants are written with a preceding period, apart from ழ் which is written \r to represent its rough similarity to AmEng "r".
-Doubled retroflex consonants may be written with a single preceding period for simplicity, for example ku.tti குட்டி.
-Dental consonants can be written with a preceding underscore if necessary.
+Retroflex consonants are written with a preceding period, apart from ழ் which is written ;r to represent its rough similarity to AmEng "r".
+Doubled retroflex consonants may be written with only one preceding period for simplicity, for example ku.tti குட்டி.

 | tamil consonant | natchat equivalent (with allophones) | [IPA](https://en.wikipedia.org/wiki/Help:IPA/Tamil) |
 | --- | --- | --- |